Interlisp/old.Interlisp.github.io/README.md

 # Interlisp.github.io
-Web site for Interlisp.org
+Files for the web site https://Interlisp.

-Served by GItHub Pages automatically updated when new commits are pushed.
+The web site is served by GItHub Pages and automatically updated when new commits are pushed.